raulalmuzara/renewal-process-reliability/README.md

 4. The asymptotic proportion of time that the system is operational.

 For each question, a simulation is presented and we compare the result with the theoretical calculation in the attached PDF document.
 In all cases, we observe a clear agreement between experimental and theoretical results.
 All cells can be run to check the results or modify the value of the parameters.
 Seeds have been set to ensure reproducibility.

+*renewal-process-analysis.pdf*: Document with mathematical explanations

+*renewal-process-simulation.Rmd*: R Markdown notebook with cells for running code

+*renewal-process-simulation.md*: Markdown export of the notebook to view the content directly on GitHub

+*renewal-process-simulation.html*: HTML export of the notebook to view the content in a browser